- Offered as:

 - You can join a math, science, and engineering community residence hall at WSU Pullman—share classes with your neighbors, study together, get free tutoring, and use the hall’s computer lab.

 - Individualize your course of study within the School of Molecular Biosciences.

-- Study with faculty noted for their work in protein biochemistry, DNA repair, structural biology, and reproductive biology.
+- Study with faculty noted for their work in protein biochemistry, DNA repair, structural biology, molecular plant sciences, food science, and reproductive biology.

 To start with, you'll take chemistry and biology courses that give you a strong foundation to build on.
 Then, beginning in your sophomore year, you can start delving into biochemistry and choose which emphasis to take.

 Students take the following core courses as well as other university, college, and degree requirements.

 Biol 106 & 107—Introductory Biology I & II

 Chem 105 & 106—Principles of Chemistry I & II